timyen0409/DataAnalytics/Project2_AnalyzeABTest/README.md

 # Analyze A/B Test Results
-In this project, the input data I worked with  the results of an A/B test run by an e-commerce website.
+In this project, the input data I worked with are the results of an A/B test run by an e-commerce website.

 1. The company has developed a new web page in order to try and increase the number of users who "convert", meaning the number of users who decide to pay for the company's product.